THEarmpit/OSSM-Designs/PitClamp/README.md

   - Full 360 degree range of movement
 - 140w JMC iHSV57 with v2 reference board
   - 80 degree range of movement (-40 to 40 degrees from horizontal) [^1]
-- 140w JMC iHSV57 with v3 (future) reference board
+- 140w JMC iHSV57 with relocated (or future) reference board
   - Full 360 degree range of movement [^1]
 - 100w JMC iHSV57 with v2 reference board
   - Not supported
-- 100w JMC iHSV57 with v3 (future) reference board
+- 100w JMC iHSV57 with relocated (or future) reference board
   - 200 degree range of movement (-100 to 100 degrees from horizontal) [^1]
-- "Gold motor" 57AIM30C with v3 (future) reference board
+- "Gold motor" 57AIM30C with relocated (or future) reference board
   - Full 360 degree range of movement [^1]